Register of Company Controllers in Singapore

 - In the event a company fails to maintain a Register of Controllers the maximum penalty is S$5,000.

 - The Register of Controllers must be made available to the Accounting and Corporate Authority (ACRA) and any other Singapore government agency upon request.

 - Companies are required to take reasonable steps to identify and obtain information on controllers.

 - A company has made “reasonable steps” if it sends notices to any person it knows to be a controller or is likely to know the identity of a controller.

 - At a minimum, companies are required to send notices to all directors and members of the company on an annual basis.

 - Companies are required to keep the particulars in the Register of Controllers up-to-date.

 According to the Companies Act, an individual or entity that has “significant interest” or “significant control” in a company is considered a controller.
-Below defines significant interest and significant control.
+Below is a definition of significant interest and significant control.

-For companies with share capital, an individual or entity is considered to have significant interest if it meets any of the following criteria:
+For companies with share capital, an individual or entity is considered to have significant interest if any of the following criteria are met: